compsci-suny-newpaltz/TR-TA-CompSci-Handbook/3 Tasks and Responsibilities/Office Hours.md

 # Office Hours

 Office hours are your opportunity to provide students with extra help, answer questions, and support their learning outside of class.
-They are an important part of your responsibilities as a TA.
+They are an important part of your responsibilities as a TR.

 ---
 ## Setting Up Office Hours